|

 Modern fibre optic networks in the chemical industry require flexible and robust distribution systems.
 Modular splice systems offer decisive advantages over conventional fixed installations.
 With a packing density of up to 96 fibres per 1RU, they enable space-saving installations in patch panels.

 Integration into existing automation environments is achieved via standardised interfaces.
-DIN rail boxes with IP65 rating enable direct mounting in industrial control cabinets alongside PLC controllers and safety relays.
+DIN rail boxes enable direct mounting in industrial control cabinets alongside PLC controllers and safety relays.

 E2000 Connectors: The Standard for ATEX Applications